envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these is NOT a valid approach one can take to reduce the time it takes for CodeQL analysis workflow to complete?

-a) Run the analysis on every push event
+a) Parallelize the analysis for multi-language codebases

-b) Use runners with more CPU/RAM resources
+b) Reduce the number of queries that are run

-c) Parallelize the analysis for multi-language codebases
+c) Run the analysis on every push event

 d) Ignore irrelevant files and directories from the analysis

-e) Reduce the number of queries that are run
+e) Use runners with more CPU/RAM resources

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Run the analysis on every push event